Skip to Content

 Two delicata squash with some seasonings.

-Delicata squash are cream-colored (with splashes of orange and green) cylindrical squash that have delicate, thin skin.
+Delicata squash are cream-colored (with splashes of orange and green) cylindrical squash with delicate, thin skin.
+You may see them with orange or green stripes.

 They're also called peanut squash, sweet potato squash, and Bohemian squash.

-Delicata squash are often sliced into rounds or half-moons and roasted.
-The seeds can be scooped out and they can be stuffed with rice or meat.
+Delicata squash is often sliced into rounds or half-moons and roasted.
+The seeds can be scooped out, and they can be stuffed with rice or meat.

-Try this roasted delicata squash as a side dish or this salad with roasted delicata squash and grapes.
+Try this roasted delicata squash as a side dish or this salad with roasted delicata squash and grapes to impress your guests.

 Four honeynut squash on a marble backdrop.